victory

 ACT Frequently Asked Questions

 Register online at ACT.org.
-Choose your test date and location, and pay the registration fee.
+Choose your test date and testing center, then pay the registration fee.
+You can add the optional Science and/or Writing sections when you register.
+Fee waivers are available for eligible students.

-Many colleges are test-optional, but some have reinstated ACT or SAT requirements.
-Always check the admissions requirements for each school.
+Many colleges are currently test-optional, but some schools have reinstated ACT or SAT requirements.
+Always check the current admissions requirements for each school on their official website.
+Even at test-optional schools, a strong ACT score can strengthen your application.

 Starting in 2025, the Science section is optional for most students.
-However, some colleges—especially for STEM majors—may recommend or require it.
-Check your target schools’ policies before deciding whether to take the Science section.
+However, some colleges — especially for STEM majors — may recommend or require it.
+Check your target schools’ policies before deciding.
+If you are applying to STEM programs, taking Science and highlighting your STEM score can be a significant advantage.

-Each core section (English, Math, Reading) is scored 1–36.
-Your composite is the average of the three.
-The optional Science and Writing sections are reported separately.
-If you take Science, you will also receive a STEM score (average of Math and Science).
+Each core section (English, Math, Reading) is scored on a scale of 1–36.
+Your composite score is the average of these three sections, rounded to the nearest whole number.
+If you take the optional Science section, you also receive a STEM score (average of Math and Science).
+The optional Writing score (2–12) is separate and never affects your composite score.